M-arcus/cloudron-docs/docs/documentation/cli.md

 cloudron install --appstore-id org.wordpress.cloudronapp
 ```

-You can figure the Appstore Id by navigating to the [Cloudron Store](https://cloudron.io/store/index.html)
+The Appstore Id of an app can be found by navigating to the [Cloudron Store](https://cloudron.io/store/index.html)
-and clicking on the app (see the URL).
+and clicking on the app.
+The id can be deduced from the URL.

-## Listing apps on the Cloudron using Cloudron CLI
+## Listing apps using Cloudron CLI

-The Cloudron CLI can be used to list all the apps on your Cloudron using the following command:
+The Cloudron CLI can be used to list the installed apps using the following command:

 ```
 cloudron list